 - If To Portal: The clinical summary files will be sent to the Patient Portal as a WebMail attachment.
 A patient email is not required.
 The provider associated with the clinical summary will be the logged in provider, or, if a provider is not logged in, the patient's primary provider.

-If Exporting: Select the location on your computer where the ccd.xml and ccd.xls files will be exported, then click OK.
-The default location is the first category/folder in the patient's Images module.
-We recommend creating a new Images category in Definitions (e.g. EHR Exports) and place it as the first category.
+- If Exporting: Select the location on your computer where the ccd.xml and ccd.xls files will be exported, then click OK.
+The default location is the first category/folder in the patient's Images Module.
+We recommend creating a new Images category in Definition Setup (e.g. EHR Exports) and place it as the first category.

-When a clinical summary is sent to the patient portal, there is no verification that the Patient Portal has been set up or that a patient has been Granted Access.
-The clinical summary is 'sent' to the portal regardless.
+When a clinical summary is sent to the patient portal, there is no verification that the Patient Portal has been set up or that a patient has been granted access.
+See Granting Access to the Patient Portal.
+The clinical summary is sent to the portal regardless.
 Once the patient can access the portal, the clinical summary will be available for viewing.